haghmiuni/my-repo/new_folder/README.md

-EC2 and RDS Migration/Cloniing Procetures
+EC2 and RDS Migration/Cloning Playbooks
 ======
-There are three playbooks
+This document will explore the Ansibe Playbook.
+The main Playbook has two roles.
+The name of the Playbook is "migclone_ec2_rds_playbook.yml"